St Louis College of Health Careers-St Louis

 In 2021, the most common positions for instructional staff at St Louis College of Health Careers-St Louis was Instructor with 5 employees.

-In 2021, the most common positions for non-instructional staff at St Louis College of Health Careers-St Louis were Sales and related with 3 employees, Management with 2 employees, and Business and Financial Operations with 2 employees.
+In 2021, the most common positions for non-instructional staff at St Louis College of Health Careers-St Louis were Sales and related with 3 employees, Librarians, Curators, Archivists, and Academic Affairs and Other Education Services with 2 employees, and Management with 2 employees.

 View Data